False light is a form of invasion of privacy for which you can pursue a civil claim. A false light claim exists when an individual or business

 - The defendant published private facts with reckless disregard for their truth or falsity.17

-The three claims mentioned above – defamation, public disclosure of private fact, and business disparagement - represent examples of a lawsuit where a person in California sues for harm to his reputation.
+The three claims mentioned above – defamation, public disclosure of private fact, and business disparagement – represent examples of a lawsuit where you sue for harm to your reputation.

-- Using a device such as a telescope or binoculars to invade a person's privacy;
+- Using a device such as a telescope or binoculars to invade your privacy;

-- Secretly photographing or recording a person's body under or through his or her clothing for the purpose of sexual arousal or gratification; or
+- Secretly photographing or recording your body under or through your clothing for the purpose of sexual arousal or gratification; or

-- Secretly recording or photographing someone in a private room in order to view that person's body or undergarments
+- Secretly recording or photographing you in a private room in order to view your body or undergarments

-A person found guilty of violating PC 647(j) is charged with a misdemeanor.
+Violating PC 647(j) is charged as a misdemeanor.
 A misdemeanor is punishable by:

 - Up to six (6) months in county jail, and/or